Foundations of geometric approximate group theory

 \begin{definition} Let $G$ be a topological group.
-A pseudo-metric $d$ on $G$ is called \begin{enumerate}[(i)] \item \emph{locally bounded} if every point in $G$ has a $d$-bounded open neighborhood; \item \emph{left-adapted} if it is left-invariant, proper (i.e.\ closed balls are compact) and locally bounded (i.e.\ every point has a neighborhood of finite diameter); \item \emph{left-admissible} if it is left-adapted and induces the given topology on $G$. \end{enumerate} \end{definition} Note that every continuous pseudo-metric is automatically locally bounded.
+A pseudo-metric $d$ on $G$ is called \begin{enumerate}[(i)] \item \emph{locally bounded} if every point in $G$ has a $d$-bounded open neighborhood; \item \emph{left-adapted} if it is left-invariant, proper (i.e.\ closed balls are compact) and locally bounded; \item \emph{left-admissible} if it is left-adapted and induces the given topology on $G$. \end{enumerate} \end{definition} We say that a metric is \emph{continuous} if the map $d \colon G \times G \to [0,\infty)$ is continuous.
+Note that every continuous pseudo-metric on a locally compact group is automatically locally bounded.
 We emphasize that, following \cite{CdlH}, we do not require left-adapted pseudo-metrics to be continuous.
-Any topological group which admits a left-admissible metric is necessarily locally compact, and among locally compact groups, the existence of a left-admissible pseudo-metric is characterized by Struble's theorem (see \cite[Thm.
-2.B.4]{CdlH}). \begin{proposition} A locally compact group $G$ admits a left-admissible metric if and only if it is second-countable. \end{proposition} Throughout this book we refer to a locally compact second-countable group $G$ as an \emph{lcsc} group.
-To check that a given left-adapted metric on a lcsc group is left-admissible, it suffices to check its continuity (see \cite[Prop.
-2.9]{CdlH}): \begin{lemma} Every proper continuous metric on a locally compact space induces the given topology.
-In particular, every continuous left-adapted metric on an lcsc group is left-admissible. \end{lemma} Lcsc groups arise naturally as isometry groups of pseudo-metric spaces: \begin{example} Let $(X, d)$ be a proper pseudo-metric space; then on the isometry ${\rm Is}(X,d)$ the topologies of pointwise convergence, of uniform convergence on compacta and the compact-open topology all coincide and define a lcsc topology on ${\rm Is}(X,d)$ \cite[5.B.5]{CdlH}.
+The following is contained in \cite[Prop.
+2.A.9, Thm.
+2.B.4, Prop 4.A.2]{CdlH}: \begin{lemma} For a locally compact group $G$ the following are equivalent: \begin{enumerate}[(i)] \item There exists a left-adapted continuous pseudo-metric on $G$. \item There exists a left-adapted pseudo-metric on $G$. \item There exists a left-adapted metric on $G$. \item There exists a left-admissible metric on $G$. \item $G$ is second-countable. \end{enumerate} \end{lemma} Throughout this book we refer to a locally compact second-countable group $G$ as an \emph{lcsc} group.
+Such groups arise naturally as isometry groups of pseudo-metric spaces: \begin{example} Let $(X, d)$ be a proper pseudo-metric space; then on the isometry ${\rm Is}(X,d)$ the topologies of pointwise convergence, of uniform convergence on compacta and the compact-open topology all coincide and define a lcsc topology on ${\rm Is}(X,d)$ \cite[5.B.5]{CdlH}.